KatherineMichel/church-website-and-marketing-on-a-budget/about_pretty_prairie.md

 * A gas station
 * A nursing home

+A number of Pretty Prairie residents work locally (farmers, teachers), or commute to other nearby cities for work (business people, machine operators, ect)

 ### Nielson Company Demographic Info

 Through the national United Methodist Church Communications Office, I obtained the most recent Nielson Company demographic info for the city of Pretty Prairie, Kansas.